Lambda, Map, and Filter in Python

-lambda operator or lambda function is used for creating small, one-time and anonymous function objects in Python.
+A lambda operator or lambda function is used for creating small, one-time, anonymous function objects in Python.

 lambda arguments : expression

-lambda operator can have any number of arguments, but it can have only one expression.
-It cannot contain any statements and it returns a function object which can be assigned to any variable.
+A lambda operator can have any number of arguments but can have only one expression.
+It cannot contain any statements and returns a function object which can be assigned to any variable.

 Let’s see how we can convert the above function into a lambda function:

-In lambda x, y: x + y; x and y are arguments to the function and x + y is the expression which gets executed and its values is returned as output.
+In lambda x, y: x + y; x and y are arguments to the function and x + y is the expression which gets executed and its values are returned as output.

 lambda x, y: x + y returns a function object which can be assigned to any variable, in this case function object is assigned to the add variable.

-If we check type of add, it is a function.
+If we check the type of add, it is a function.

-Mostly lambda functions are passed as parameters to a function which expects a function objects as parameter like map, reduce, filter functions
+Most importantly, lambda functions are passed as parameters to a function which expects a function object as a parameter such as map, reduce, and filter functions.

 map(function_object, iterable1, iterable2,...)

-map functions expects a function object and any number of iterables like list, dictionary, etc. It executes the function_object for each element in the sequence and returns a list of the elements modified by the function object.
+map functions expect a function object and any number of iterables, such as list, dictionary, etc. It executes the function_object for each element in the sequence and returns a list of the elements modified by the function object.

 Let’s see how we can write the above code using map and lambda.

-In the above example, each dict of dict_a will be passed as parameter to the lambda function.
-Result of lambda function expression for each dict will be given as output.
+In the above example, each dict of dict_a will be passed as a parameter to the lambda function.
+The result of the lambda function expression for each dict will be given as output.

 We can pass multiple sequences to the map functions as shown below:

-In Python3, map function returns an iterator or map object which gets lazily evaluated.
-Just like zip function is lazily evaluated.
-Lazily evaluation is explained in more detail in the zip function article
+In Python3, the map function returns an iterator or map object which gets lazily evaluated, similar to how the zip function is evaluated.
+Lazy evaluation is explained in more detail in the zip function article.

-We can force convert the map output i.e. the map object to list as shown below:
+We can, however, force convert the map output, i.e. the map object, to list as shown below: